Alexandros-Zoupos/project-louhavidandros/README.md

 ## Changes in Trends Over Time

-Finally we decided to explore how the trends of popular songs have changed over time.
-Models were fitted to predict each numeric variable using the song release date as the explanatory variable to see whether there was any relationship between when a song was released and the level of a certain variable it had.
+Our exploration of changes in trends over time led us to create models which predict the mean of each numeric variable using the release year as the explanatory.
+When we plotted the data, we saw patterns emerge which we could then use to predict the characteristics of next years songs.

 ## Conclusion

-Whilst we did not achieve our goal by the expected means, we successfully identified many characteristics which would give a song the highest likelihood of it being popular.
-For example, a song with a duration between 180-220 seconds has a much higher chance of being popular in all genres except rock.
+Whilst we did not achieve our goal by the expected means, we successfully identified many characteristics which would give a song the highest likelihood of it being popular, which are outlined in our presentation.

 ## Evaluation